drseg/swift-fsm/README.md

 ```

 `onEntry` and `onExit` are the final arguments to `define` and specify an array of entry and exit actions to be performed when entering or leaving the defined state.

+**Important** - in SMC, entry and exit actions are invoked even if the state does not change.
+In the example above, this would mean that the unlock entry action would be called on all transitions into the `Unlocked` state, *even if the FSM is already in the `Unlocked` state*.

+In contrast, SwiftFSM entry and exit actions are only invoked if there is a state change.
+In the example above, this means that, in the `.unlocked` state, after a `.coin` event, `unlock` will *not* be called.

 ### Syntax Order